topfunky/Purple-Monkey-Dishwasher/README.md

 Purple Monkey Dishwasher
 ========================

-An example of a simple Sinatra app with Cucumber and Rack::Test integration.
+An example of how to use Cucumber and Rack::Test with Sinatra.

 ## Running